lop-p/tdWater/README.md

 # tdWater
-hello and welcome our ocean of code
+hello and welcome to my ocean of code
 it's a sea of flaming dogcrap
 have fun